logo

 • Leading and commanding the Central Armed Police Forces (CAPF) such as BSF, CRPF, ITBP, etc.

-• Foundation Couse: Lal Bahadur Shastri National Academy of Administration (LBSNAA), Mussoorie (Uttarakhand)
+• Foundation Couse: The IPS training began every year at Lal Bahadur Shastri National Academy of Administration (LBSNAA) in Mussoorie (Uttarakhand).

 • Phase-I Training: Sardar Vallabhbhai Patel National Police Academy (SVPNPA), Hyderabad.

-• District Practical Training: In a district of the state cadre allotted.
+• District Practical Training: The IPS trainees are allocated in a district of the state cadre to experience on-ground or practical policing.

 • Government bungalow

-• Household staff, such as gardener, cook, etc.
+• Household staff such as gardeners and cooks.

 • An official vehicle with a driver